Ali-Mikael/Pen-testing/h4-cert.md

 - Add ZAP as a proxy to it

 ## Setting up
-Open up extension/add-ons manager, search for "foxyproxy standard" and lastly `Add to Firefox`.
+Open up the extensions-manager, search for "foxyproxy standard" and lastly --> `Add to Firefox`.

 What is FoxyProxy?
-- From my understanding it's a proxy manager, especially useful when you have multiple proxies
+- A proxy manager, especially useful when you have multiple proxies

 Because we want foxyproxy to manage the connection, we're going to do the second version of setting up ZAP.

-We add the CA certificate to our browser like so:
+First we add the CA certificate to our browser like so:

+In ZAP:
-- In ZAP: `Ctrl+Alt+O` --> `Network` --> `Server Certificates` --> then click save and specify where to save it
+ - `Ctrl+Alt+O` --> `Network` --> `Server Certificates` --> then click `save` and specify where to save it

+In Firefox:
-- In Firefox: Open settings --> `Privacy & Security` --> `View Certificates` --> `Authorities` --> `Import` --> "Trust this CA to identify websites"
+ - Open settings --> `Privacy & Security` --> `View Certificates` --> `Authorities` --> `Import` --> "Trust this CA to identify websites"
   - <img width="1213" height="702" alt="2026-04-17-18:42:11" src="https://github.com/user-attachments/assets/bc1a2e20-f990-40c7-b6f5-6875738f3b2e" />

-Once we have that sorted, we'll add the ZAP config to foxyproxy
+Once we have that sorted we'll add the ZAP config to foxyproxy
 <img width="1753" height="612" alt="2026-04-17-18:47:46" src="https://github.com/user-attachments/assets/c806a8ba-fa2a-463b-adad-30644d276991" />

-Now we can pin the extension to our tab bar and change settings on the go
+We then pin the extension to our tab bar so that we can change settings on the go

 <img width="481" height="592" alt="2026-04-17-19:09:33" src="https://github.com/user-attachments/assets/6b420978-3820-4800-b6c7-3d30acbd0af3" />

 - If we enable ZAP, everything flows through it
 - If we user "Proxy by Patterns", only portswigger goes through for now